Revisiting Natural Gradient for Deep Networks: Natural gradient descent

-In order to use natural gradient for deterministic neural networks we rely on their probabilistic interpretation $p_{\theta}(\mathbf{t}|\mathbf{x})$.
-Because it has the form of a conditional the formulation of natural gradient, eq. \eqref{eq:nat_grad_obj}, changes into the following equation:
+In order to use natural gradient descent for deterministic neural networks we rely on their probabilistic interpretation (see \citet{Bishop}, chapter 3.1.1 for linear regression and 4.2 for classification).
+For example, the output of an MLP with linear activation function can be interpreted as the mean of a conditional Gaussian distribution with a fixed variance, where we condition on the input.
+Minimizing the squared error, under this assumption, is equivalent to maximum likelihood.

+For classification, depending on the activation function, we can define the output units as being success probability of each trial or event probability of a binomial or multinoulli distribution conditioned on the input $\mathbf{x}$.

+By an abuse of notation\footnote{E.g., for softmax output layer the random variable sampled from the multinoulli is a scalar not a vector}, we will use $p_{\theta}(\mathbf{t}|\mathbf{x})$ to define this conditional probability density function described above.
+Because it is a conditional probability function, the formulation of natural gradient descent, equation \eqref{eq:nat_grad_obj}, changes into the following equation: